Life insurance for young adults

 How does the cost of life insurance change with age?

-What are the best life insurance policies for young adults?
+What’s the best life insurance policy for young adults?

 If you’re researching life insurance as a young adult, you can be forgiven for not knowing the exact details of each type of policy.
 So here is a quick summary of the various kinds of Legal & General life insurance for young people:

 - Life Insurance – This could pay out a cash sum if you die or are diagnosed with a terminal illness (life expectancy less than 12 months), during the length of your policy term.
 The amount of cover stays the same for the length of the policy.

 - Decreasing Life Insurance – This type of life insurance helps to protect a repayment mortgage.
 The amount of cover reduces roughly in line with the way a repayment mortgage decreases, meaning it can be a cheaper form of life insurance for young homeowners.

 - Critical Illness Cover – This can be added to your Life Insurance or Decreasing Life Insurance policy for an extra cost when you take out the cover, and means you’ll have extra financial protection; it could pay out a cash sum if you’re diagnosed with, or undergo a medical procedure for one of the specified critical illnesses that we cover during the length of your policy, and you survive 14 days from diagnosis.

 Please note, these are not savings or investment products and have no cash value unless a valid claim is made